Skip to main content

 Take a Workshop

-Join our group sessions to gain information on the Sidewalk Vending Program and registration, support in applying and staying compliant, and access to your California Food Handlers Certificate, CMFO and MEHKO subsidies for permits, and digital payment methods.
+Join a group session to gain information on the Sidewalk Vending Program and registration, support in applying and staying compliant, and access to California Food Handlers Certificate, CMFO, MEHKO subsidies for permits, and digital payment method

 ¡Guía informativa!
 Venta Ambulante en la zona no incorporada de Los Ángeles